pientknk/maverick_trials/README.md

 # maverick_trials

-An app for creating fun games and competing with friends
+An app for creating fun trials and competing with friends.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: